ronalders/operaton-platform-scenario/README.md

 **2.** Add a mocked `ProcessScenario` to your test class

-Create your test case just as described in the [Camunda Platform Testing Guide](https://docs.camunda.org/manual/latest/user-guide/testing/).
+Create your test case just as described in the [operaton Platform Testing Guide](https://docs.operaton.org/manual/latest/user-guide/testing/).
 Then add Camunda Platform Scenario Runner by mocking its main interface - the example shown here makes use of Mockito:

 ```java
 ProcessScenario insuranceApplication = mock(ProcessScenario.class);